Qui3tSt0rm/landing-page/README.md

 # landing-page
-landing page for the Odin project
+landing page for the Odin project - website for nailart using Odin Project template